QubesOS/qubes-doc/security/vm-sudo.md

 Replacing password-less root access with Dom0 user prompt
 ---------------------------------------------------------

-While ITL still supports the statement above, some Qubes users may want to enable user/root isolation in VMs anyway.
-We do not support it in any of our packages, but of course nothing can stop the user from making some modifications his or her own system.
-A list of steps to do so is provided here without guarantee of completeness (read: **do not rely on this for extra security**):
+While ITL supports the statement above, some Qubes users may wish to enable user/root isolation in VMs anyway.
+We do not support it in any of our packages, but of course nothing is preventing the user from modifying his or her own system.
+A list of steps to do so is provided here **without any guarantee of safety, accuracy, or completeness.
+Proceed at your own risk.
+Do not rely on this for extra security.**

 1. Adding Dom0 "VMAuth" service:

         [root@dom0 /]# echo -n "/usr/bin/echo 1" >/etc/qubes-rpc/qubes.VMAuth
         [root@dom0 /]# echo -n "$anyvm dom0 ask" >/etc/qubes-rpc/policy/qubes.VMAuth

    (Note: any VMs you would like still to have password-less root access (e.g. TemplateVMs) can be specified in the second file with "\<vmname\> dom0 allow")

-2. a)  Configuring Fedora TemplateVM to prompt Dom0 for any authorization request:
+2. Configuring Fedora TemplateVM to prompt Dom0 for any authorization request:
     - In /etc/pam.d/system-auth, replace all lines beginning with "auth" with one line:

           auth       [success=done default=die]  pam_exec.so seteuid /usr/lib/qubes/qrexec-client-vm dom0 qubes.VMAuth /usr/bin/grep -q ^1$